ryanfp/DnD-Compendium/Untitled.md

 *11th-level Ranger feature*

-You can take two reactions per round instead of one.
-However, you can take only one reaction per turn.
+You can take two reactions per round instead of one, but you can take only one reaction per turn.

-This allows you to use features like Studied Response alongside opportunity attacks or other defensive reactions, though you still can't take multiple reactions on the same turn.
+These additional reactions can **only be used for Ranger class features or subclass features** (such as Studied Response, defensive reactions granted by your subclass, or opportunity attacks if a Ranger feature specifically grants them).
+They cannot be used for non-Ranger features like spells, feats, or multiclass abilities.

 ---